NO-DO

 And?

 There's a dread building creep factor in NO-DO that begins with those damn opening newsreels.
-I admit I know a bit about the Franco era of Spain, having known more than a few people in my life whose families came to the U.S. to escape the thug.
+I admit I know a bit about the Franco era of Spain, because I've known more than a few people whose families came to the U.S. to escape the thug.
 His era still leaves an open wound across Spain and they'll be making movies about that period long after I've left this world.

 So that likely influences how I feel about NO-DO.